 It is located about 100 km from Phan Thiet city in Binh Thuan province.
 The best time to visit the beach is February and March when the stones are covered with green moss.
 It is also important to capture the beach at low tide.
 If there is a tide, the moss is not visible.

 Nam Du is an archipelago near the famous island of Phu Quoc.
 The main and largest of them is the island of the same name Nam Du.
 The archipelago was only recently opened to tourists, but tourism as such is still in its infancy.
-It is definitely a great choice for those who like privacy, adventure and unexplored places until this landscape changes depending on tourism.
+It is definitely a great choice for those who like privacy, adventure and unexplored places, this landscape changes will depend on tourism.

 Tips for trips and places of interest in Vietnam

 Vietnam is becoming a more popular holiday destination from year to year.
 It really has a lot to offer, from the breathtaking unspoiled nature to the delicious cuisine.

 Vietnam also has a rich history, so even the fine arts will not suffer here.
 We can also visit the Vietnamese underground, hike the highest mountain of Indochina, kayak explore Ha Long Bay, dive among the coral reefs, sail the Mekong, camp in national parks or go crazy in the dunes.
 In general, you can do anything you can think of here.